Human remains identified as missing actor Julian Sands - KESQ

 Sands was married to journalist and author Evgenia Citkowitz, whom he wed in 1990, according to the profile in The Guardian.
 The couple shared two children.

-Sands also had a son from a previous marriage to British journalist and former editor of the London Evening Standard Sarah Sands, the profile said.
+Sands also had a son from a previous marriage, the profile said.

 The-CNN-Wire